 This assessment will place the student on a scale of Level 1 (Beginner) to Level 6 (Fluent).
 Minimum English language proficiency levels are required for some grades:

-- Nursery to Grade 5 – No minimum level required
+- Nursery to Grade 4 – no minimal overall level required

 - Grade 10 to 12 – minimum overall Level 5

 BML/EAL Proficiency Standards K-12

 A BML teacher’s role is to co-plan (on a scheduled collaboration) and co-teach with the students’ Homeroom teacher during their Literacy/UOI Block every day.
 All BML students receive at least 80 minutes of in-class support per day.
 Our goal is to reach each child’s full Language potential as we make authentic links to the Homeroom class’ curriculum and provide a differentiated approach based on the needs of each student.
 Co-teaching looks differently depending on the lesson, individual student and class needs.
 BML Teachers also work with small groups of students to address specific needs with targeted Language skills (speaking, listening, reading, and writing).

 Students who obtain a Level 1 through Level 5 in Grades 1-5 will be enrolled in our specialized in-school BML program that is designed to help students develop their English language skills.

 Our BML program varies depending on the student’s current abilities and grade level and includes support from our BML specialist focused on developing particular English skills.
 Students are regularly re-assessed within the school year to ensure their BML level reflects their developing skills.

 When our students achieve a BML Level 6, they are no longer required to take part in our BML program.